Jun 05, 2023

 The following visa types are ineligible to study at Florida Poly.
 If you hold one of the following visa types, you must apply to change your visa status to gain eligibility to study in a degree-seeking program at Florida Poly.

-Regardless of NIV status, all prospective applicants should apply, however, they must ensure to verify their intended or current visa classification when completing the application for International Admissions.
+Regardless of NIV status, all prospective applicants should apply; however, they must verify their intended or current visa classification when completing the International Admissions application.

 Additional Change of Status Resources: